 If you ever thought the primitive man had a pre-rolled cigarette to enjoy after his paleo meal, you’d have to think again.
 Although relatively smoke-free, the second floor at Primal does have a smoking area!

 Famously known for its smoke-free policy, Caffe Strada stands to deliver in comfort and flavors.
 This intimate corner shop is great for when you want to have one long, uninterrupted study session.

 The Eatery, with its closely packed tables and smoke-free environment, makes for a great family dining experience.
 Always a great go-to whether it’s your kids or parents you’d like to take out for a bite to eat.

 The ever-changing, ever expanding flavors at Four Winters aren’t the only thing worth hitting up this place for.
 You can never go wrong with a piping hot brownie topped with cold ice cream in a smoke-free joint.

 A place where every corner has a narrative of its own.
 Jasmine House is a haven for the non-smoking minority in Amman.
 Its indoor area remains untainted by the ever burning cigarettes of Ammanis.

 To truly enjoy the flavors and aromas of coffee, you have to brew it the right way.
 That’s what Dimitri’s specializes in.
-Their lab-like coffee stations and smoke-free branch at Abdali allows you to delight in every sip of the rejuvenating beverage.
+Their lab-like coffee stations and smoke-free branches at Abdali and Weibdeh allow you to delight in every sip of the rejuvenating beverage.

 Mark Twain once said, “Quitting is easy, I’ve done it a thousand times.”